A-Z Important Information

 - Inability of the target to easily leave or avoid the situation

-If you are ever feeling like you are being bullied or are unsure, please discuss this directly with your RA or the Residential Communities staff immediately.
+If you are ever feeling like you are being bullied or are unsure, please discuss this directly with the Residential Communities staff immediately.
 You do not have to put up with this.

 Candles and incense

 Fires within large accommodation facilities are a major concern and a serious hazard.
 To maintain a safe living/learning environment, the use of candles, incense, oil burners, sparklers etc. are not permitted in any area of the residences (i.e. if it burns, don't use it please!).